Representation homology of topological spaces: Introduction

 the construction of which will be briefly reviewed in Section~\ref{klg}.
 Here, we only recall that $ \lgr $ is the Kan loop group functor that assigns to a reduced simplicial set $ X \in \sset_0 $ a semi-free simplicial group $\,\lgr X\,$, which is a simplicial model of the based loop space $ \Omega |X| $ (see \cite{Kan1}).
-The functor $ \lgr $ preserves weak equivalences and hence descends to a functor between the homotopy categories of $ \sset_0$ and $ \sGr $.
-Combining $ \lgr: \Ho(\sset_0) \to \Ho(\sGr) $ with the derived representation functor \eqref{rep2}, we define the {\it representation homology} of $ X \in \sset_0 $ by
+The Kan loop group functor preserves weak equivalences and hence induces a functor between the homotopy categories: $\,\lgr : \Ho(\sset_0) \to \Ho(\sGr) \,$.
+Combining this last functor with \eqref{rep2}, we set $\,\O[\DRep_G(X)] := \L(\lgr X)_G \,$ and define the {\it representation homology} of $ X \in \sset_0 $ by